Dismal Swamp gateway

 Elizabeth City at a glance

-Elizabeth City gives the northern North Carolina stretch of Route 17 its Albemarle and Dismal Swamp gateway role.
-It is useful when the route needs a real service-and-orientation stop before the Virginia transition.
+Elizabeth City gives the northern North Carolina stretch of Route 17 its final reset before Virginia.
+It is useful when the route needs a real service-and-orientation stop after the quieter Inner Banks middle and before the larger Hampton Roads transition.

-Use Elizabeth City between Hertford and Camden as a practical anchor, not just a pass-through.
+Use Elizabeth City as a practical anchor, not just a pass-through.
 It can support food, lodging, timing, and the decision about whether the next chapter should be a direct Virginia move or a slower northeastern North Carolina stretch.

 Why Elizabeth City matters on Route 17